MajorProcrastinator/Auto-eHP-Calc/README.md

 * The last row shows what stats the eHP is being calculated with.

 ### Notes on Fire

+**Right now, Fire is kinda janky.
+I forgot to account for misses, so fire dmg seems to be artificially high**

 This is an **estimation**.
 Fire is weird.
 It doesn't stack, it has a duration, and the formula has a constant in it.
 The first estimation comes from the fact I had to ignore the constant (and a bunch of other variables that my calculator doesn't need). if I wanted my eHP Calculator to include fire.
 The next few require some more explanation.
 In creating a fire modifier for my eHP calc, I broke it down to 5 parts: FireProbabilityPerBullet (a percent), BulletsFiredPerVolley (not a percent), FireDuration (not a percent), ReloadDuration (not a percent), DamageModifier (percent).
 The formula for the modifier came out like this:

 ![image](https://cdn.discordapp.com/attachments/391458004454604811/593205088005128263/unknown.png)